fredhutchio/tfcb/course_syllabus.md

 # Course overview and curriculum content

 The wealth of publicly available biological data has transformed the nature of molecular biology research in today's post-genomic era.
 In addition to careful design and execution of experiments, molecular biologists routinely interpret their collected data in the context of rich, multi-layered annotations available from public data repositories such as NCBI and ENSEMBL.
 Many research projects even start with extensive analyses of public data sets for hypothesis formulation and experimental design.
-Performing these integrative analyses require an ability to computationally organize, transform, and visualize biological data from different sources and in diverse formats.
+Performing these integrative analyses requires an ability to computationally organize, transform, and visualize biological data from different sources and in diverse formats.

 Students in the UW Molecular and Cellular Biology graduate program come primarily from an experimental biology backgound.
 Many of them have little or no training in computational analyses of biological data.
 Students are often expected to pick up computational skills on their own as part of their graduate research.
 However, the lack of familiarity and comfort with computational data analyses impedes students' ability to critically examine published literature and formulate their thesis projects early in their graduate career.
 The unstructured learning of computational skills by many students often result in *ad hoc* data analyses methods that do not adhere to established best practices in computational biology for reproducibility and sharing.